 - a) The Bank will purchase exchange-traded funds (ETFs) and Japan real estate investment trusts (J-REITs) as necessary with upper limits of about 12 trillion yen and about 180 billion yen, respectively, on annual paces of increase in their amounts outstanding. - b) The Bank will maintain the amount outstanding of CP at about 2 trillion yen.
 It will purchase corporate bonds at about the same pace as prior to the COVID-19 pandemic, so that their amount outstanding will gradually return to the pre-pandemic level of about 3 trillion yen.
 In adjusting the amount outstanding of corporate bonds, the Bank will give due consideration to their issuance conditions. - 2.
-Japan's economy has picked up, despite being affected by factors such as past high commodity prices.
+Japan's economy has recovered moderately.
 The pace of recovery in overseas economies has slowed.
 Although exports and industrial production have been affected by the developments in overseas economies, they have been more or less flat, supported by a waning of the effects of supply-side constraints.
 With corporate profits being at high levels on the whole, business fixed investment has increased moderately.
 The employment and income situation has improved moderately.
-Private consumption has increased moderately, despite being affected by price rises.
+Private consumption has increased steadily at a moderate pace, despite being affected by price rises.
 Housing investment has been relatively weak.
 Public investment has increased moderately.
-Financial conditions have been accommodative on the whole, although weakness in firms' financial positions has remained in some segments.
-On the price front, the year-on-year rate of increase in the consumer price index (CPI, all items less fresh food) is slower than a while ago, mainly due to the effects of pushing down energy prices from the government's economic measures, but it has been at around 3.5 percent recently owing to the effects of a pass-through to consumer prices of cost increases led by a rise in import prices.
-Inflation expectations have been more or less unchanged recently after rising. - 3.
-Japan's economy is likely to recover moderately toward around the middle of fiscal 2023, supported by factors such as the materialization of pent-up demand, although it is expected to be under downward pressure stemming from past high commodity prices and a slowdown in the pace of recovery in overseas economies.
+Financial conditions have been accommodative.
+On the price front, the year-on-year rate of increase in the consumer price index (CPI, all items less fresh food) is slower than a while ago, mainly due to the effects of pushing down energy prices from the government's economic measures, but it has been at around 3 percent recently owing to the effects of a pass-through to consumer prices of cost increases led by the past rise in import prices.
+Inflation expectations have shown some upward movements again. - 3.
+Japan's economy is likely to continue recovering moderately for the time being, supported by factors such as the materialization of pent-up demand, although it is expected to be under downward pressure stemming from a slowdown in the pace of recovery in overseas economies.
 Thereafter, as a virtuous cycle from income to spending gradually intensifies, Japan's economy is projected to continue growing at a pace above its potential growth rate.
-That said, the pace of growth is highly likely to decelerate gradually.
-The year-on-year rate of increase in the CPI (all items less fresh food) is likely to decelerate toward the middle of fiscal 2023, with a waning of the effects of the pass-through to consumer prices of cost increases led by the rise in import prices.
-Thereafter, the rate of increase is projected to accelerate again moderately, albeit with fluctuations, as the output gap improves and as medium- to long-term inflation expectations and wage growth rise, accompanied by changes in factors such as firms' price- and wage-setting behavior.
+The year-on-year rate of increase in the CPI (all items less fresh food) is likely to decelerate, with a waning of the effects of the pass-through to consumer prices of cost increases led by the past rise in import prices.
+Thereafter, the rate of increase is projected to accelerate again moderately as the output gap improves and as medium- to long-term inflation expectations and wage growth rise, accompanied by changes in factors such as firms' wage- and price-setting behavior.

-- 4. Concerning risks to the outlook, there are extremely high uncertainties for Japan's economy, including developments in overseas economic activity and prices as well as developments in the situation surrounding Ukraine and in commodity prices.
+- 4. Concerning risks to the outlook, there are extremely high uncertainties surrounding Japan's economic activity and prices, including developments in overseas economic activity and prices, developments in commodity prices, and domestic firms' wage- and price-setting behavior.
 Under these circumstances, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices. - 5.
 With extremely high uncertainties surrounding economies and financial markets at home and abroad, the Bank will patiently continue with monetary easing while nimbly responding to developments in economic activity and prices as well as financial conditions.
 By doing so, it will aim to achieve the price stability target of 2 percent in a sustainable and stable manner, accompanied by wage increases.